the-trumpeter/permutation-calculator/README.md

 > [!NOTE]
 > ChatGPT helped a little bit.\
 > Though, only a little, mind!
 I did actually do a lot of it!!!
+> Aaand, I actually took in and tried to understand what was happening.\
+> Happy?
+OK, fine, keep saying I got the AI to do it...
+Some people you'll just never get through to...